suit-wg/architecture/draft-ietf-suit-architecture.md

    * Download
    * Installation

-The notification step consists of the communicator informing the device that an update is available.
+The notification step consists of the status tracker informing the firmware consumer that an update is available.
 This can be accomplished via polling (client-initiated), push notifications (server-initiated), or more complex mechanisms.

 The pre-authorisation step involves verifying whether the entity signing the manifest is indeed authorized to perform an update.
-The device must also determine whether it should fetching and processing of the firmware image (unless it has been attached already to the manifest itself).
+The firmware consumer must also determine whether it should fetching and processing of the firmware image (unless it has been attached already to the manifest itself).